** For information on getting started with the Dribl app please look here. **

 More information on Football Canterbury fines and charges

-Each Balmain HOME team MUST provide ONE volunteer for EVERY HOME game they play, regardless of the ground they play on.
-From 2023, your team MUST provide a Ground Official (GO) for your own game.
-If you are the HOME team on another club’s field, you MUST provide a GO for your game.
+• Provide one volunteer as a Ground Official (GO) for every home game they play, regardless of the ground they play on.
+If you are shown on the draw as the home team on another club’s field, then you must provide a GO for your game.

 Ground officials are required to: